JeaustinRdz/Templates/README.md

 ## 📁 Repository Structure

-Template.yml : The main template that call the child template
+Template.yml : The main template that use the child template if is in the same repositorie

+Template-Another-project.yml: The main template that use the child template if is in a diferent repositoy in a diferent project

 simple.param.yaml: The child pipeline that can be use in multiples projects